periodicapp/WFCGSG2EB/KB/README.md

     1. `stock_medium.go` - Start with index=1 of the prices array and compare value at index and index-1.
 If the value at index is greater than value at index - 1.
     Find the difference between them and set the profit variable to the difference value else proceed to the next index and perform the index to index-1 comparison.
     Upon reaching the end of the prices array the profit variable should have the maximum profit you can achieve
+1. *Week 6 - 2022-10-27 - Find if Path Exists in Graph*:
+    1. `path_easy.py` - Builds a graph with nodes having knowledge of its neighbors.
+Uses recursive Depth first search from the source and builds a visited array, that keeps track of nodes visited and returns when the source is in the visited list (recursion terminating condition). if the destination is in the visited array there exists a path else there is no path